Load SAS Data Set Into Memory With SASFILE Statement

 The SASFILE Statements has three important options, of which we must specify exactly one.
 Load, Open and Close.
 When Load is specified, SAS immediately loads the data set into memory.
 When we specify Open, SAS Allocates the necessary buffers.
 However, the data set is not loaded into memory until a SAS Procedure or a data step uses the data set.
 The Close Option frees the memory that the data set occupied.

-Not surprisingly, the SASFILE Statement is most powerful when the same data set is read or written many times.
+Not surprisingly, the SASFILE Statement is most powerful when SAS reads or writes the same data set many times.
 A nice example is resampling from the same data set many times.
 First, let us see how to do this with the data step.
 Without loading the data set into memory.

 data test; do x=1 to 10e6; output; end; run; data Resample; do Sample=1 to 1000; do i=1 to 1000; point=rand('integer', 1, nobs); set test point=point nobs=nobs; output; end; end; stop; run;